qubic-quest/.github/profile/README.md

 Special thanks to:

 - The Qubic core team for building an amazing blockchain
-- OpenAI for powering the AI capabilities
 - The open-source community for incredible tools and libraries
-- All contributors and testers who helped shape Quest

 ---